Archibald Harenc: Cricket

-Harrenc mainly played cricket for amateur sides, including the Gentlemen of Kent and Gentlemen of England, although he made two appearances for Kent sides in 1840 before the formation of the first Kent County Cricket Club.
-Twelve of the matches he played in are now considered to be first-class; Harenc scored a total of 53 runs and took 36 wickets in these matches.
-(Note: During the time Harenc played, only dismissals where the batsman was bowled or out leg before wicket were credited to the bowler.)
-He is not recorded as having played cricket at school, but was an effective bowler in amateur cricket.
+Harenc played mostly for amateur teams, including the Gentlemen of Kent and the Gentlemen of England, although he made two appearances for Kent in 1840 before the formation of the first Kent County Cricket Club.
+Harenc is not recorded as having played cricket at school, but was an effective bowler in amateur cricket.
 Whilst serving in the Army he played for Canada against the United States at Montreal in 1845.
-His brothers, Charles, Henry and Edward also played first-class cricket, Charles for Kent teams.
+His brothers, Charles, Henry and Edward also played, Charles for Kent teams.

 Military career

 Harenc served in the British Army from 1842, joining 97th Regiment of Foot as an ensign.
 He served during the Indian Mutiny of 1858–1859 as a captain, seeing action at a number of locations, including the Siege of Lucknow and was awarded the Indian Mutiny Medal and Mentioned in Dispatches.
 He was promoted to the rank of lieutenant-colonel in 1860, transferring to the 53rd Regiment of Foot, commanding the regiment between 1864 and 1870.
 He retired with the rank of Lieutenant-general.